Last Updated on

 What is RC crawling

-Radio controlled (RC) crawling is a sport that involves a very slow, low geared RC truck with a high center of gravity and loads of torque.
-These crawlers are designed to climb rocks and rough terrain, they are also well balanced and light so that they can easily go up obstacles.
-If you really want to have fun Rock crawling, then you need to get into a RC crawling competition.
+If you really want to have fun Rock crawling, then you need to get into an RC crawling competition.
 You will agree with me that, just going to Rock crawl all by yourself or maybe with the company of few friends is boring, but if you are in the company of thousands, you will definitely find Rock crawling more interesting.

 The camping experience during the competition is so much fun because you will meet people from different parts of the world and you will certainly find the cheering crowd very fascinating and helpful.
 You will need plenty of water during rock crawling and make sure you dress appropriately for the weather.
 If you are interested in rock crawling competitions, this article takes all the guesswork out of making the leap from just crawling to competing, then all I can say from here is “go have fun”.